RL Study Notes: The Bellman Equation

 The time-series trajectory formed by the interaction process is as follows:

-Discounted Return is defined as the cumulative discounted reward starting from time t t t :
+Discounted Return is defined as the cumulative discounted reward starting from time :

 2. State Value#